alexsnow348/alexsnow348.github.io/talks/index.md

 	* Language  - <strong>Burmese</strong>
 	* Slides - <strong><a href ="https://drive.google.com/file/d/18GRYC2YsePyo6wLdQlYBuR2bflnDSxob/view?usp=sharing" target="_blank">Download</a></strong>

+* <strong><a href ="https://youtu.be/0LtoRcXcudc" target="_blank">Streamlining AI: Knowledge Distillation for Smaller, Efficient Models</a></strong>

+	This talk explores the transformative potential of knowledge distillation in creating smaller, efficient AI models while preserving their performance.
+Delve into its role in flexible architectures, data augmentation, and resource-constrained applications like TinyML.
+The discussion covers key concepts, including the teacher-student framework, various distillation schemes, and objective loss functions.
+It also highlights practical tools like PyTorch's `torchdistill` library and examines real-world applications in NLP and object detection.
+Join us to uncover how knowledge distillation is shaping the future of efficient deep learning.

+	* Language  - <strong>Burmese</strong>
+	* Slides - <strong><a href ="https://drive.google.com/file/d/1qoMhFWrcDK3jjOuWnv2863XeJwIs1bJ5/view?usp=drive_link" target="_blank">Download</a></strong>
+	* Video - <strong><a href ="https://youtu.be/0LtoRcXcudc" target="_blank">Watch</a></strong>

 * <strong><a href ="https://youtu.be/r1CkNRj6IUI" target="_blank">Becoming a Life-long Learner and Reader: From AI/ML Engineer Perspective</a></strong>